Hawaiian tourists bribed an airport screener with $3,000 to bypass covid-19 protocols, police say

 Those who arrive with no test or a positive test are required to quarantine for 14 days.
 Travelers have been arrested in the past for breaking quarantine requirements on the island after arrival, and in December, two visitors from San Francisco who knew they had the coronavirus flew to Hawaii.

-On the same day that Bailey and White were charged with bribery, officials say, a man visiting from Wisconsin was also arrested for breaking quarantine after he arrived without a coronavirus test.
+On the same day that Bailey and White were charged with bribery, officials say, a man visiting from Wisconsin was also arrested and accused of breaking quarantine after he arrived without a coronavirus test.
 The man, Anthony Johnson, 44, checked into a hotel that was not his designated quarantine facility and attempted to go swimming.

 This Monday alone, Hawaii saw 11,591 passengers arrive from out of state.
 Officials say 6,870 of those arrivals were entering for a vacation; 1,484 were returning Hawaii residents.